-When combined with exercise, a healthful diet may help people lose excess fat in the face and body.
+When combined with exercise, a healthy, balanced diet may help people lose excess fat in the face and body.

-People who suspect they are sensitive to fluid retention should try to avoid foods with a high salt content.
+People who suspect they are sensitive to fluid retention should try to limit foods with high salt content.
 This includes most processed meals and snacks.
 Preparing meals and snacks at home gives people greater control over the amount of salt in their diet.

 As the body stops holding onto fluid, the face should start to appear slimmer.

-The best way to prevent facial fat is to maintain a healthy weight by making lifestyle changes.
-A person with overweight or obesity is more likely to have fat around their face than a person who maintains a healthy weight.
+The best way for people to prevent facial fat is to maintain a healthy weight by making lifestyle changes.
+A person with overweight or obesity is more likely to have fat around their face than a person who maintains a moderate weight.

-Some tips to maintain a healthy weight include:
+Some tips to reach or maintain a moderate weight include:

 Few studies have investigated ways to reduce facial fat directly.

-The best way to prevent and reduce facial fat is to maintain a healthy weight generally.
+The best way to prevent and reduce facial fat is to maintain a moderate weight generally.
 People can achieve this by altering their diet, exercising regularly, and getting the right amount of sleep.

-If a person is struggling to lose weight, they may wish to see a dietitian, a doctor, or a personal trainer.
-People should always talk to a doctor before making any major changes to their diet or exercise routines.
+If a person is struggling to lose weight, they may wish to consult a dietitian, a doctor, or a personal trainer.
+People should always talk with a doctor before making major changes to their diet or exercise routines.